Diagnosis of Testicular Cancer

 by Michael Jubinville, MPH

-Your doctor will ask you about your symptoms, and health and family history.
+Your doctor will ask you about your symptoms, health, and family history.
 The testicles and nearby structures will be fully checked.
 Your doctor will look for other causes of the problems you’re having.

 Suspicion of Testicular Cancer

 You will need more tests if your doctor thinks you have problems or finds something during the exam.
 Tests can help find cancer or other problems such as epididymitis.
 These may be: